 M. Louise Miller – Paul E. Knox Scholarship

 A scholarship fund was established in 1998 to honor the life and work of Dr. M. Louise Miller (1914 – 2008), a founding member (1948) of the Greater Bridgeport chapter, and to recognize her great achievements in the fields of church music, organ playing and teaching.
 In 2015, through a generous gift from the estate of Dr. Paul E. Knox (1930-2015), an esteemed colleague of Dr. Miller and outstanding church musician and teacher, the Greater Bridgeport Chapter of the AGO renamed the scholarship.
-A $4,000* scholarship will be awarded in July 2025 to an undergraduate student pursuing study in fall 2025 at an American college, conservatory, or university, leading toward a career in organ performance and church music.
-The winner will also be invited to play a recital in Connecticut for the AGO.
+A $5,000* scholarship will be awarded in July 2027 to an undergraduate student pursuing study in fall 2027 at an American college, conservatory, or university, leading toward a career in organ performance and church music.
+An additional $2,000 winner’s recital program (includes travel expenses) will be scheduled in May/June 2028 in Connecticut for the chapter members and public.

-Click here for the .doc application form and detail instructions (check you Download area for the .doc).
+Click here for the .doc application form and detail instructions (check your Download area for the .doc).
 Please email lmillerpknoxscholarship@gmail.com the completed form or any other questions.

 *The Greater Bridgeport AGO Chapter is also pleased to inform scholarship applicants that John Polo is also the Program Director of the Greenville SC AGO Chapter (Robert & Nancy) Powell Scholarship.
 Both scholarships have the same criteria and timeline but submitted separately and have separate judges.
-This is a unique opportunity to win up to $8,000 in scholarships.
+This is a unique opportunity to win up to $14,000 in scholarships/winning.
 That application is available at this link.

 John J. Polo